zhenjia2017/RDUKG/README.md

 Java: The JDK version needs to be 11 or above, e.g., OpenJDK-17.

 ## Data
  - The MKG dump for deployment is at [Google Drive](https://drive.google.com/file/d/16blaKOpGwT-NruhDKwwqOktkwhCYBAbl/view?usp=drive_link).
-The total data size is around 1 GB.
- - If you have any issues downloading the MKG dump, please contact Zhen Jia via mail: zjia@swjtu.edu.cn.
+ - The total data size is around 1 GB.

 ## Deployment
 - Follow the instructions at [link](https://neo4j.com/docs/operations-manual/5/installation/) to install Neo4J (We provide the instructions on Debian and Debian-based Linux systems).